 Thus far, we have presented information capacity C in bits per pixel.
-The total information capacity, C{total} , for the entire image takes variations in C over the image into account.
+The total information capacity, C{total} , for the entire image accounts for variations in C over the image.

-To obtain C{total} and the mean of C{max} for auto-detected slanted-edge modules, SFRplus, eSFR ISO, or Checkerboard, select 3D & contour plots, then select Edge info Cap C_max (on the right of the Rescharts window).
+C{total} and the mean value of C{max} for auto-detected slanted-edge modules, SFRplus, eSFR ISO, or Checkerboard, are shown on the right.